01bbae/NLPPartofSpeech/Paper.md

 ### HMM Tagger

-A common model to apply statisical methods to determine Part of Speech tags are Hidden Markov Model (HMM).
+A common model to apply statisical methods to determine Part of Speech tags are with a Hidden Markov Model (HMM) using Maximum Likelihood Estimation (MLE).

+#### Hidden Markov Model Architecture

 A hidden markov model consists of 4 parts.